magneticio/vamp/docs/content/using-vamp/overview.md

 > **Note**: Breeds and blueprints are static artefacts, deployment are not.
 This means any API actions on static artefacts are mostly synchronous.
 Actions on deployments are largely asychronous.

-Of these three, the **blueprint** is the center of attention.
-Why?

--   Because you can inline breeds into blueprints.
--   Because you create deployments by `POST`-ing a blueprint.
--   Because they have information on scale, filters and SLA's.

-This means you will probably start out just using blueprints.

 ## Inline or reference?

 Vamp allows you to either inline or reference artefacts.
 This has a big impact on how complex or simple you can make any blueprint, breed or deployment.
 As an example, this is a totally valid blueprint: